dxw/playbook/src/user-research/taking-notes-and-recording-research-sessions.md

 We make sure to transfer recordings from the Meet Recordings folder in our personal Google Drive, and [give them a good name](/user-research/taking-care-of-research-data/#identifying-research-data-clearly).

 Depending on the client, we may need to use their preferred video conferencing service.
-If the service stores recordings ‘in the cloud’, we make sure to transfer and rename the video, and delete it from the service.
+If the service keeps recordings in its own cloud storage, we make sure to transfer and rename the video, and delete it from the service.

 ## Using online whiteboards